armand1m/gringobot/README.md

 The bot allows members to register the country they're located, so when questions about specific places come up, they can just use the bot to find those folks through a simple command like `/whoat NL` and ping them if needed with `/ping NL`

 This bot is available in Telegram as [@PNGGringoBot](https://t.me/PNGGringoBot) and it works in multiple groups.
-Keep in mind that the admins of [Programando na Gringa](https://go.d1m.dev/png) own this instance as a community effort and manage this data accordingly.
+Keep in mind that the admins of [Programando na Gringa](https://go.d1m.dev/png) own this instance as a community effort and manage the data accordingly.
 Feel free to reach out if you have any questions.

 ## Features